Germany: Inflation rose to 2.6% in December – DW – 01/06/2025

 How has inflation behaved previously?

-The 2020 coronavirus pandemic and 2022 invasion of Ukraine by Russia resulted in large spikes in energy prices.
+The 2020 COVID-19 pandemic's impact on supply chains and the 2022 invasion of Ukraine by Russia resulted in large spikes in prices in Germany.
+The Russian invasion forced the German government to wean itself off Russian gas, prompting higher energy costs in Germany.

 Germany saw inflation rise to 6.9% in 2022 and hover at 5.9% in 2023, the highest rates since reunification in 1990.